 Thanks for visiting the Brown University Women's Swimming scholarship and program information page.
-Here you'll receive information regarding the college and information on their Women's Swimming program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.
+Here you'll receive information regarding the school and information on their Women's Swimming program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

-Brown University Women's swimming Program Coaching & Recruiting Staff
+Brown University Women's swimming Program Recruiting and Coaching Staff

-For anyone who is hoping to get recruited it's important to know who to get in front of - and NCSA provides the information you'll need.
-The Assistant Coach of the Brown University Women's Swimming program is Sam Speroni.
-Other major personnel are:
+If you're hoping to get recruited it is critical to understand who to build a relationship with - and NCSA has got the details you need.
+The Head Coach of the Brown University Women's Swimming program is Kate Kovenock.
+Additional major personnel are:

-For anybody who is thinking about becoming a part of the Brown University Women's Swimming program these are the individuals you'll want to contact.
-You'll be able to choose to get in touch with them via email using the link above or call the school to obtain more information regarding the college and Women's Swimming program prior to determining whether or not it's the right fit for you personally.
+If you're considering being a part of the Brown University Women's Swimming program they are the people you must speak to.
+You can choose to get in touch with them via email using the link above or call the college to obtain more information regarding the college and Women's Swimming program before deciding whether or not it's a suitable fit for you personally.

-NCSA gives student athletes the information and tools they need to improve their chances of being recruited by a Women's Swimming program, whether it is at Brown University or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
-This year on it's own you'll find 7153 Women's Swimming athletes making use of the NCSA technology, network and scouting experts to get their highlights before 1430 coaches at 681 colleges Women's Swimming programs nationwide.
+NCSA offers student athletes the information and tools they need to improve their chances of being recruited by a Women's Swimming program, whether it is at Brown University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
+This year alone there are 9651 Women's Swimming student athletes making use of the NCSA scouting professionals, network and technology to get their highlights before 1567 coaches at 684 colleges Women's Swimming programs all over the country.

-If you'd like to join the Brown University Women's Swimming program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as soon as possible is essential to your success.
-So create your free profile to become a confirmed NCSA Women's Swimming student athlete and begin connecting with coaches at the Brown University Women's Swimming program today.
+If you want to join the Brown University Women's Swimming program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as early as possible is essential to your success.
+So create your free profile to become a confirmed NCSA Women's Swimming student athlete and start connecting with coaches at the Brown University Women's Swimming program today.